curtiscarlsen/curtiscarlsen/Log of First Solo Traveller Game.md

 * no surprise either side
 * team tries to escape, rolled 9 but short range, so dm-1 giving an 8 which fails to escape.
 *
-Fred scores a success, wounding the security guard.
-The guard shoots pedro.
+Fred scores a success, wounding the security guard damage d66=35.
+The guard shoots pedro.d66 = 66!
+Pedro is hurt bad.
+If one of his stats was under 6, he's unconscious.
 Fred shoots guard again, and he goes down.

 # Ship Combat
+The team gets to the ship and takes off.
+As they head out to the jump limit, a patrol ship finds them and takes them by surprise.

 # Aspects
 #RPG/Traveller